 Serums are popular for the active ingredients they deliver to the skin which everyday moisturiser can’t afford.
-Body serums are excellent for exfoliating and they’re not like the physical scrubs, they also boast moisture and antioxidants that help fight against radicals.
+Body serums are excellent for exfoliating and they’re not like physical scrubs, they also boast moisture and antioxidants that help fight against radicals.

-Another doctor said “Some body creams and lotions contain actives, but body serums have higher concentrations of these ingredients,” explains Dr. Hadley King, a NYC-based board-certified dermatologist.
+Another doctor said “Some body creams and lotions contain actives, but body serums have higher concentrations of these ingredients,” explains Dr. Hadley King, an NYC-based board-certified dermatologist.
 “The lighter texture of serums may better accommodate water-soluble vitamins and antioxidants, which are often poorly absorbed from oil-based moisturisers.
-Many formulas also contain hyaluronic acid, which is a humectant, so it hydrates the skin by drawing moisture to it—which is great if you’re looking for a lightweight moisturiser and you’re not in particularly dry conditions.”
+Many formulas also contain hyaluronic acid, which is a humectant, so it hydrates the skin by drawing moisture to it—which is great if you’re looking for a lightweight moisturizer and you’re not in particularly dry conditions.”

 “Chemical exfoliators, such as glycol and lactic acid, require a lower pH for optimal performance than is generally found in body creams and lotions,” says King.
 “However, these lower pH levels can be found in body serums.”

-Body serums can be used all year round, from summer season to winter season.
+Body serums can be used all year round, from the summer season to the winter season.
 Moreso, it’s good to note that body serum is only an essential part of your beauty routine, which means, not to break up with your everyday body lotions and creams.
 “In colder and drier climates, they’re not a suitable replacement for standard moisturizers,” says Robinson.
 While they’re considered a powerful boost in improving skin health, she stresses that they still need to be followed up by a hydrating lotion or cream that will lock in moisture and protect the skin’s barrier from the elements.

-Here are few body serums to add to your skincare arsenal, and let your skin thank you later:
+Here are a few body serums to add to your skincare arsenal, and let your skin thank you later: